LogtalkDotOrg/logtalk.org/_pages/download.md

 > [`logtalk_3.33.0-1_all.deb`](files/logtalk_3.33.0-1_all.deb)
 > `08d49d632483b7e03432818b5f04de904623bd436605df0c3a875581550afa15` (SHA-256)

-Package installation from the command-line is recommended:
+Package installation from the command-line is highly recommended:

 ```bash
 $ sudo dpkg -i logtalk_3.33.0-1_all.deb